 Congratulations and welcome to the military family!

 So how can you get started now that you are officially a military spouse?
-In order to keep track of it all, we put together a list of the most urgent items to tackle immediately after you are married or your spouse joins the military!
+To keep track of it all, we put together a list of the most urgent items to tackle immediately after you are married or your spouse joins the military!

-I always tell everyone that the first thing you need to worry about is getting into DEERS.
+We always tell everyone that the first thing you need to worry about is getting into DEERS.
 The Defense Enrollment Eligibility Reporting System (DEERS) is a database of military-affiliated people worldwide who are entitled to Tricare and other benefits.
 These include uniformed servicemembers and their families.
 Retired and active-duty servicemembers are automatically signed up for DEERS but family members aren’t so you’ll have to ask your spouse to enroll you.
 This is the very first step because you need to be in DEERS to be eligible for Tricare and to get your military dependent ID (and you will use your ID for everything).
 Your spouse has to be the one to get this started!

 You will need: a copy of your marriage license, and other personal identification like your drihttp://www.dmdc.osd.mil/ver’s license, social security cards and/or birth certificates.

 Military ID Card